 With that said, here are some things about me as a person that might help you know a little more about the perspective that permeates my work and everything I do.

-In addition to being a Psych NP, I’m a:
+In addition to my work as a Psych NP, I’m a:

-- Producer and On-Air Radio Host of the Faith and Good Counsel Radio Show
+- Producer and Host of the Faith and Good Counsel Show since 2012

 - Writer and Blogger